RecordEvolution/DeviceManagementAgent/README.md

 ### Targets

-The build scripts make use of the `targets` file found in the root of this project.
 The `targets` file determines which platforms and architectures the binary should be (cross-)compiled into.

 The following platforms are set by default:
 ```